JerryLin1/PyJaC/README.md

 `city`: The city to add to the user's list.

-`country_code`: Optional: The country code of the country that the city resides in.
+`optional: country_code`: The country code of the country that the city resides in.
 Useful if the city has a name shared with other cities (For example, London CA vs London UK)

 ***